 At Sparhawk we also have termly ‘Time to Talk’ meetings, which allows parents to meet with children and discuss progress and any strategies that are being used to support children at school.

 Funding for SEN

 Sparhawk Infant and Nursery School receives funding directly to the school from the Local Authority to support the needs of learners with SEN. This is described in a SEN memorandum.
-The total amount of funding we received for 2021-22 is £43,842.
-We also access SEND Top Up Funding, which we apply direct to Norfolk County Council to.
+The total budget of funding we received for 2022-23 is £56,803.
+We also access SEND Top Up Funding of £16,553, which we apply direct to Norfolk County Council to.

 How do we find out if this support is effective?

 Monitoring progress is an integral part of teaching and leadership within Sparhawk Infant and Nursery School.
 Parents/carers, pupils and staff are involved in reviewing the impact of interventions for learners with SEN. We follow the ‘assess, plan, do, review’ model and ensure that parents/carers and children are involved in each step.
 Before any additional provision is selected, the SENCO, teacher, parent/carer and learner, all agree what they expect to be different following this intervention.
 A baseline will also be recorded, which can be used to compare the impact of the provision.

 Children, parents/carers and their teaching and support staff will be directly involved in reviewing progress.
 This review can be built in to the intervention itself, or it can be a formal meeting held at least once a term, where we all discuss progress and next steps.
 If a learner has an Education Health and Care Plan (EHC plan,) the same termly review conversations take place, but the EHC plan will also be formally reviewed annually (and in early years cases, every 6 months).